Isaac12x/awesome-ios-ui/README.md

 # About
-This is a fork of the Awesome-iOS repo.
-We've centered in the  and  is centered only on the most delightful, state-of-the-art UI Components.
+This is a fork from the Awesome-iOS repo.
+However, the central theme is on the most delightful, state-of-the-art UI Components.

-You can search the repo by the menu below
+First and foremost, all the repos have an image or gif - else they won't be here.

 Contributions are more than welcome.
-However, to mantain such high standards of design please read the before contributing: [guide](https://github.com/vsouza/awesome-ios/blob/master/.github/CONTRIBUTING.md).
+However, to mantain such high standards of design please read the before contributing: [guide](https://github.com/isaac12x/awesome-ios-ui/blob/master/.github/CONTRIBUTING.md).

-We follow the same convention as Awesome iOS: Projects in Swift will be marked with :large_orange_diamond:, Swift Extensions will be marked with 🔶[e] and ⌚ for Apple Watch projects.
+We follow the same convention as Awesome iOS: Projects in Swift will be marked with :large_orange_diamond:.
+Projects in Objctive-C will be marked with: :jack_o_lantern:

 # How to Use
 - Go through our *Content Menu* and look for what component you want.